 Reviews give qualitative insights about your brand, products, service, and more from real people.
 It’s the ultimate social proof for e-commerce businesses.
 You can then take these reviews (both good and bad) and display them on your site.

 3. Empower your customers to tell their stories

 Customers will tell their stories about your brand, your products, or your services if you give them the tools and the platform to do it.
 Whether that’s a forum, survey, or comment/review area.
 There’s no downside to interacting with your customers.

-While they can interact negatively with your business, ultimately “UGC creates a win-win relationship between the brand and the customer.”
+While they can interact negatively with your business, ultimately user-generated content creates a win-win relationship between the brand and the customer.
 You can even ask your customers for their input on the future of your product, and giving this level of control back to your customers will allow you to create brand advocates.

 Example Campaign: Lay’s “Do-us-a-Flavor” Campaign

 In 2006, Lay’s was looking for new flavors for their chips.
 They asked people to submit ideas for a new chip flavor on their website, with the winner to receive $1 million.
 In 2014, they repeated the same campaign using Twitter and in 2016 using Snapchat.
 The campaign clearly worked for Lay’s as they went back to it 3 separate times!

 When you create an effective UGC campaign that rewards customer engagement with your brand, you’ll start to see those shoppers turn into loyal brand advocates.

 4. Leverage Instagram’s visual UGC

 If you’re going to be encouraging your customers to engage with you as a brand, then they need to see that you’re active on the platform they’re using.
 For most businesses, Instagram will be the best platform to interact with your customers, and if you’re regularly posting content to that channel it will encourage your customers to do the same.
 And if they’re aware of your presence, they can tag you or post with a hashtag related to your business.